pascari/questProject/README.md

-# JavaRush Module 3 project.
+# JavaRush Module 3 Final Project.
 Quest Project.

 Task: write a short text quest.
 The question in each subsequent step depends on the previous answer.